shvets/shvets.github.io/source/blog/2013-09-21-modularity-in-javascript.md

 ## CommonJS implementations

 Because CommonJS is just specification, you cannot use it directly in the browser.
-Node.js has it's own implementation and we use it withing spec, but we cannot use it on client side inside the browser.
+Node.js has it's own implementation and we use it within spec, but we cannot use it on client side inside the browser.

 Developers have different options to have it in browser.
 Some of them: